-About 30 Somali students demonstrated outside the Arab League headquarters in Cairo on Sunday (8 February).
+Background: About 30 Somali students demonstrated outside the Arab League headquarters in Cairo on Sunday (8 February).
 They were demanding that the French leave the Territory of Afars and Issas, the last French colony in Africa.

 The students carried slogans in Arabic reading "No bases....no conditions", and "is France rebuilding the Bastille in Djibouti?"
 They ended their one hour demonstration after handing a statement to the League's Assistant Secretary General Sayed Nofal.

 Relations between france and Somalia have been strained since last Wednesday (4 February) when French legionnaires killed about six Somalian guerrillas who were holding 31 French servicemen's children on a bus.

 The statement handed to Mr. Nofal called for full independence for the territory, the withdrawal of all French troops, the return of political refugees and the release of all detainees.